glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Software

 \begin{example} > set.seed(1618) > fit_glmm = glmm(formula = y ~ X + (X | group), + family = "binomial", covar = "independent", + optim_options = optimControl()) \end{example}

 The set of random effects specified does not necessarily have to be equal to the set of fixed effects as in the above example.
+Because of the number of random effects that we are considering in the model, we approximate the random effects covariance matrix as an independent, or diagonal, matrix, which we specify by using the argument option \code{covar = "independent"}.
+Our reasoning for such an approximation, as well as a discussion of the pros and cons of such an approximation, are given in Section ``Initialization and convergence.''

 In the following subsections, we will discuss in detail the \code{glmmPen} (and \code{glmm}) arguments and relevant output.
-In Section \ref{sec:exam-output}, we will examine the output from the variable selection procedure given by the \code{glmmPen} example.
+We will also examine the output from the variable selection procedure given by the \code{glmmPen} example.